chandanhm1999/ReduxDemos/README.md

   #### Note:
   First we have defined our action an object & we have defined our "action creator" that can returns an object! then we are implementing the reducer "Reducer is a function that accepts the state & action as parameter & returns a new state"

+## Hook
+* useSelector:  useSelector is hook the react-redux library provides which acts as close equivilent to map state to props function we have already seen!

 For more demos its in deiffernet branches!
 * demo1